top of page

 However, this is technically an outcome that could occur while the code reminas voluntary.

-Until it is not a voluntary code, the vlaue of the 'may contain' statment does not offer any true insight into risk of dairy (or any other allergen) containination.
+While it remians a voluntary code, the value of the 'may contain' statment does not offer any true insight into risk of dairy (or any other allergen) containination.

 At the end of the day, a product without the 'may contain' statement may carry the same risk as another product with the 'may contain' statement- there is currently no way of the consumer being able to determine actual risk.